-Monitoring of environmental performance is undertaken on a regular basis through various forums including weekly and monthly leadership meetings, fortnightly site meetings, twice-daily tool box meetings and morning meetings.
+Monitoring of environmental performance is undertaken on a regular basis through various forums including monthly leadership meetings, twice-daily tool box meetings, and daily rig calls and morning meetings.

 Investigations into environmental incidents and non-conformances are conducted in accordance with Esso's Incident Management System (as detailed in OIMS System 9-1 Incident Management).
 Notification, reporting and investigation of incidents: